-- Maintain compulsory accreditations such as PCI, Public Sector Network (PSN) and Cyber Essentials Plus across the client and infrastructure environments - Develop and implement an 'Application Charter' to ensure that the application estate remains secure and the necessary funding is in place to maintain compliance - Work with all departments to ensure that the council's digital processes are technically secure, and Government Data Protection Regulations (GDPR) compliant
+- Maintain compulsory accreditations such as PCI, Public Sector Network (PSN) and Cyber Essentials Plus across the client and infrastructure environments. - Develop and implement an 'Application Charter' to ensure that the application estate remains secure and the necessary funding is in place to maintain compliance. - Work with all departments to ensure that the Council's digital processes are technically secure and comply with General Data Protection Requirements (GDPR).